Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Indices MAY also specialize the rendering or presentation of additional labels or URLs, including (but not limited to), labels that start with a well-known label, and URLs that refer to a known service provider domain (e.g. for documentation hosting or issue tracking).

 This PEP recognizes that the list of well-known labels is unlikely to remain static, and that subsequent additions to it should not require the overhead associated with a formal PEP process or new metadata version.
-As the primary expected use case for this information is to control the way project URLs are displayed on the Python Package Index, this PEP proposes that the list above become a “living” list within PyPI’s documentation (at time of writing, the documentation for influencing PyPI’s URL display can be found here).
+As such, this PEP proposes that the list above become a “living” list within the PyPA specifications.

 Backwards Compatibility